 When you use a bike desk, consider keeping your speed low.
 Your body will react to the motion, but you won’t affect your productivity as much.
 Some specialized under-the-desk equipment, called desk cycles instead of desk bikes, offer smoother pedaling with increased magnetic resistance to prevent too much motion while cycling.

 Active desks keep you moving throughout the workday.
 As a result, you may feel more motivated to do tasks for your job, especially if using an under-desk bike.
 Because your body is staying active, your mind will stay active, too.
 However, some claim that you take energy away from your work while you exercise.

 Of course, standing desk manufacturers state that standing while working also increases your mood and motivation.
 It’s not clear what this change is directly linked to, but it’s generally accepted that a sit-stand desk offers multiple positions that further increase motivation by allowing you to stand when you want to and sit when you want to.

 Bike desks may help improve cardiovascular health.
 These sitting exercise desks promote greater circulation in your legs, something that both sitting and standing desks have issues with.
+Keep in mind, to avoid any issues with sitting or standing, it’s a good idea to invest in a sit-stand desk, if using a bike desk doesn’t appeal to you.
 As a result of this increased blood flow, users may see a decrease in leg pain, foot pain, and leg or foot swelling.
 Some bicycle desk products come in standing models for use with a standing desk.